rbucinell/arctivius_automaton/README.md

 # Arctivius's Automaton

 This is a discord bot for GW2 guild Wolves at War (PACK).
-Thiis tool has a series of utility features to serve the officers of the guild.
+This tool has a series of utility features to serve the officers of the guild.

 ![Avatar of Arctivius's Automaton](assets/arctivius_automaton.png)

+## Features
+* **Combat Participation**.
+Integrating with the games .evtc log files and associated 3rd party site https://dps.report/.
+This script will parse the logs to determine which members participated in the scheduled raits.
+* **Communications Precence**.
+Peroidc checkin's during scheduled raid to confirm members are on Teamspeak during the raids.
+This bot will telnet into TeamSpeak and report the rollcall in discord.
+* **Guild Wars 2 API Integration**.
+Utilizing various endpoints to enhance various bot features, including guild vault tracker, icons, and other important data provided by the ame.
+* **Google Sheets Database**.
+Member data is stored in google sheets as a nontechinal interface to data managemnt.
+Sheets are setup to store member data to tie their guildwars2 ID, discord ID, and teamspeak alias together.

+### Commands
+Introducing slash commands!
+These are commands that can be initiated by the bot:

+* `/attendence <date>` - This will get the wvw log attendence and update the channel based on the date given
+* `/lookup <member>` - Search the guild database for a user, will return data if found
+* `/lottolearn` - Picks a random guild member and specifies what they play and what they are willing to learn.

+### Automations
+* Every evening the attendence script will run, pull the combat logs from wvw and update the attendence channel.
+This happens at 1am for the previous day, in order to give time for other members to post logs.
+* During the scheduled raid times dictated by `src/wvw/shedule.json'` the bot will telnet into Teamspeak and collect user list from selected channels.
+* Scheduled data collection from GuildWars2 API will collect guild vault logs

 ## Setup
 ### Requirements